DanielSLucas/java-backend-bootcamp/session-08-relational-databases-and-sql/slides.md

 - Flexibility and scalability
 - Strong consistency and ACID (Atomicity, Consistency, Isolation and Durability) compliance
 - Rich ecosystem (tools, libraries, frameworks)

+# Introduction to SQL

+## What is SQL?

+- Universal language for databases
+- Allows for managing and manipulating relational databases

+## Why SQL?

+- Widely used in managing data
+- Foundation for many advanceda database operations
+- Vital for data analysis, database management, and data-driven decision making